SkiffyMan/RLOrbital/README.md

 Orbital is a GUI for MarlBot.
-All it does is pass arguments through to marlbot in a GUI Form.
-All Credits to MarlBurrow for the bot.
+This was made as an all-in-one tool to launch and manage multiple instances of MarlBot in a easy to use and time efficient way.

 ![yes2](https://github.com/SkiffyMan/RLOrbital/assets/169090800/0509303d-93ee-466e-bf1a-70f2b9e63d6e)